dominikmi/ansible-homelab/playbooks/roles/cfssl-pki/README.md

 4. Generates CA and Intermediate CA (signed by the CA cert)
 5. Generates server certificate for the ca storing host with given internal domain's FQDN (`ansible_fqdn`)
 6. Generates peer/server/client certificates signed by the intermediate_ca, for the defined pool of hosts at `[all]` section in `inventory` file
+7. Distributes the CA and Intermediate certs across all hosts.

 **[ This role is not ready yet ]**

 To Do
 -----

-7. Certs & keys distribution across the hosts,
+7. Host certs & keys distribution across the hosts,
 8. Some tests,
 9. Additional playbooks to create client certificates (PFX bundled) for given workstations (browser level) for authentication/authorization to access secured services,

 Requirements
 ------------

-For now, it's written distinguishably for either Ubuntu 20.04 LTS or CentOS/Fedora.
+For now, it's written distinguishably for either CentOS 8/Fedora 30+ or Ubuntu 20.04 LTS.

 Role Variables
 --------------

-Most vars used to fill in templates are defined in role's `defaults` directory.
-There are quite a bunch of them, yet they are pretty self explanatory. `vars/main.yml` contains only FQDN of the ca storing host.
-To properly run the tasks logic for `all` hosts the following hostvars are set in the `inventory` file:
+Most vars used to fill in templates are defined in role's `vars` directory.
+There are also OS specific variables useful when it comes to distribute the certs by a single task/handler.
+The `ca_store_host` is defined at `[all:vars]` in the `inventory` file.
+Additionally, to properly run the tasks logic for `all` hosts the following hostvars are set in the `inventory` file as well:
 * `ca_store` = false|true
 * `cert_role` = peer|server|client